Aveygo/VisionDiff/README.md

 # VisionDiff

-Using the (Differential Transformer)[https://arxiv.org/abs/2410.05258] in a vision-friendly way, similar to (VisionMamba)[https://github.com/kyegomez/VisionMamba].
+Using the [Differential Transformer](https://arxiv.org/abs/2410.05258) in a vision-friendly way, similar to [VisionMamba](https://github.com/kyegomez/VisionMamba).

 ```python
 from block import VisionDiffAttn